werma56s/CodingGiantsTestAutomationEngineer/README.md

 # CodingGiantsTestAutomationEngineer
-[Recruitment] Test cases for registration module of registration website
+Test cases for registration module of registration website

 # Table of Contents